kavia-common/quick-notes-for-learning-253190-253199/frontend_quick_notes/README.md

    - `ThemeProvider` and `useTheme()` expose a theme object for component logic (do not hardcode secrets).
  - Reusable UI components are under `src/components/ui`:
    - `Button.jsx`, `IconButton.jsx`, `Card.jsx` (includes `NoteCard`), `Header.jsx`, `Sidebar.jsx`, `TextEditor.jsx`
- - The layout and styles reference `assets/stickynote-1-2.css` for spacing/structure mapping and typography helpers in `assets/common.css`.

  To tweak colors/spacing:
  1. Edit tokens in `assets/common.css` (design-level) or